·

 orographic lifting

 Atmospheric lift is the process of air rising higher into the atmosphere.
-Updrafts lift up the air to create clouds & precipitation.
-Here are the four types of atmospheric lifting mechanisms…
+Updrafts lift the air to create clouds & precipitation.
+Here are the three types of atmospheric lifting mechanisms…

 Orographic Lifting

 Orographic lifting is present when air is forced to a higher elevation by a landform.
+Examples of landforms can be large hills, mountains, or even large valleys.
+The valley can cause the air to dip down but then go up further when it comes out.
 This can result in various conditions like precipitation & clouds.
 The clouds that the lifting creates can turn into a storm complex.
 Lots of different cloud formations occur from this type of lift.
 Some wrap around the mountain, some hover over it, some blanket it!
 There are many cloud formations from this type of lift.

 Convergence